-Market risk is defined as the current or prospective threat to GBI's earnings and capital as a result of movements in market factors, i.e. prices of securities, commodities, interest rates and foreign exchange rates.
+Market risk is defined as the current or prospective threat to GBI's earnings and capital as a result of movements in market factors, i.e., prices of securities, commodities, interest rates and foreign exchange rates.

 GBI assumes limited market risk in trading activities by taking positions in debt securities, foreign exchange and commodities as well as in equivalent derivatives.
 The Bank has historically been conservative while running the trading book.
-Hence the main strategy is to keep the end of day trading positions at low levels.
+Hence, the main strategy is to keep the end of day trading positions at low levels.
 GBI uses the Standardised Measurement Approach in order to calculate the capital requirement arising from market risk (trading book) under Pillar I.

-Firstly, the net FX position is calculated using the shorthand method prescribed in Article 352 of the CRR; the net short and net long position in each currency are converted at spot rates into the reporting currency.
+Firstly, the net FX position is calculated using the shorthand method prescribed in Article 352 of the CRR; the net short and net long positions in each currency are converted at spot rates into the reporting currency.
 They are then summed separately to form the total of the net short positions and the total of the net long positions, respectively.
 The higher of these two totals is the Bank's overall net foreign exchange position.
 Secondly, as per Article 327, the net position in debt and equity instruments is the absolute value of the excess of an institution's long (short) positions over its short (long) positions in the instrument.
 The position risk is the sum of general risk and specific risk resulting from net positions in traded instruments.

-The below table gives the breakdown of GBI's market risk capital requirement as at 31.12.2014:
+The below table gives the breakdown of GBI's market risk capital requirement as of 31.12.2017:

-l able 6.3-1
+(EUR 1,000) 31.12.2017 31.12.2016

-(EUR 1,000) 31.12.2014 31.12.2013
+Traded Debt Instruments 214.1 289.6

-Traded Debt Instruments 2,884 -
+Equities 0.0 0.2

-Foreign Exchange Risk 103 118
+Foreign Exchange Risk 99.8 70.2

-Total Capital Requirement 2,987 118
+Total Capital Requirement 313.9 360.0